De Schreeuw

 De Schreeuw (The Scream) is a sculpture in the Oosterpark in Amsterdam that commemorates the assassinated Dutch film-maker Theo van Gogh.
 The monument was designed by Jeroen Henneman as a symbol of freedom of speech.

 Background

 Theo van Gogh was assassinated on 2 November 2004 in the Linnaeusstraat in Amsterdam, just a few steps away from the Oosterpark.
 The assassin was Mohammed Bouyeri.
 In 2007 Henneman created the sculpture as symbol of freedom of speech.

 History

-The 4.5 m high heat-blasted stainless steel statue is in the form of a stylized profile of a face that screams on one side and has a closed mouth on the other.
+The 4.5 m heat-blasted stainless steel statue is in the form of a stylized profile of a face that screams on one side and has a closed mouth on the other.
 The work shows the tension and complexity of the theme of freedom of expression and how Van Gogh was silenced.

-The designer, Jeroen Henneman, said on the occasion of the unveiling that he hopes the image will remind passers-by of the moment of the murder; "to Theo van Gogh, who cries out for mercy."
+The designer, Jeroen Henneman, said on the occasion of the unveiling that he hopes the image will remind passers-by of the moment of the murder; "to Theo van Gogh, who cries out for mercy".